JKomega/laser-detection-on-the-raspberry-pi/README.md

 #  -main.py
   this file runs the program which detects if the photocell's readings change dramatically; this likely means the laser beam, hitting    the photocell, has been crossed.
 In the code the Raspberry Pi is polling for responses from a GPIO pin connected to a photocell.
 If the values fall below a baseline, which is the value output by the photcell when it is hit by the laser, then a varible crossed increases.
 To poll values from the photocell faster the program uses two threads, one for each photocell.

-  In order to increase the number of readings, per photocell, per second, I used two threads to run functions for each photocell that would then poll the appropriate GPIO pin for values.